 Suspect you could be experiencing symptoms of HIV?
 If so, keep reading to learn more about the early signs of HIV—plus get more information on HIV testing (including home testing with the Everlywell at-home HIV Test).

 But first, before discussing HIV symptoms, let’s go over what HIV is.

 HIV, or human immunodeficiency virus, is a sexually transmitted virus that spreads through exposure to certain body fluids—like genital secretions or blood.
 HIV transmission can also occur from a mother to a child during pregnancy, childbirth, or breastfeeding.

 How long does it take to show symptoms of HIV?
 Some people experience flu-like symptoms at the start of an HIV infection.
 These early HIV symptoms usually develop within 2-4 weeks in an infected person and may last anywhere from a few days to a few weeks.
-This early stage of the infection is known as an acute HIV infection.
+This early stage of the viral infection is known as an acute HIV infection.

 Possible early symptoms (acute HIV infection) include:

 It’s worth keeping in mind that such early symptoms can also be caused by other health conditions—not just HIV.
 In short, if you’re experiencing these symptoms, it doesn’t necessarily mean that you have HIV—which is why STI testing and consulting with your healthcare provider can be helpful next steps to take.

 What is usually the first sign of HIV for an HIV-positive person?
 Fever is at the top of the list—it’s one of the most common initial signs of an HIV infection.
-The fever may be accompanied by other symptoms like fatigue, swollen lymph glands (or lymph nodes), and a sore throat.
+The fever may be accompanied by other early HIV infection symptoms like fatigue, swollen lymph glands (or lymph nodes), and a sore throat.